Table of Contents

 Ans.
 (Interviewer point of view) The interviewer wants to make sure that you are fun-loving and also spend quality free time.

 In answer, you can mention that you love to be at home with your family and spend quality time with them.
-You can also tell them that you hang out with friends at least once in a month or two.
+You can also tell them that you hang out with friends at least once a month or two.

 Q 4.
 What are your hobbies?